pgollucci/catalog/README.md

 ## Publishing modules

+It is recommended to read the post [Writing Constructs](https://www.matthewbonig.com/2020/01/11/creating-constructs) by Matthew Bonig.
+It includes instructions and an end-to-end sample, and also discuss publishing to @awscdkio.

 The Construct Catalog will automatically discover jsii multi-language modules published to npm with the `cdk` keyword:

 1. Follow the instructions in [jsii/README](https://github.com/aws/jsii) on how to create a jsii module.